celebrating Decadence Chocolates of Winnipeg

 The 70% Venezuelan bar is made from Trinitario cacao beans that have been conched for 45 hours to get the texture ultra smooth.
 Three percent cocoa butter is infused to add even more creaminess to the texture and mouth feel of the chocolate.

 Decadence Chocolate also offers four flavours of made-onsite ice cream including a passion fruit flavour during the summer, with a smaller selection available year-round.
-You’ll find a great selection of seasonal chocolate specialties year-round at Decadence Chocolates to help you celebrate whatever or whoever you love.
+The ice-cream is available in 26-ounce takeout containers to enjoy at home.
+You’ll find a great selection of seasonal chocolate specialties year-round at Decadence Chocolates to help you celebrate whatever or whoever you love–including the crazy popular “Lumps of Coal” chocolate bombs for off-the-chart hot chocolate.